A Comprehensive Study for Edge Detection: Ideal-Prior Guidance Learning, High-Precision Architecture, and Better Distinguishability Evaluation Benchmark: Review of Previous Work

 Here, \textit{TP} (true positives) refers to correctly predicted edge pixels, \textit{FP} (false positives) refers to non-edge pixels incorrectly classified as edges, and \textit{FN} (false negatives) refers to missed edge pixels.
 The parameter $\beta$, typically set to 1, balances precision and recall.

 Most ED models utilize the evaluation algorithm from\cite{MF2004Learning}, which includes a hyperparameter, \textit{maxDist}, representing the maximum allowable error tolerance distance.
 The error tolerance distance is expressed as a fraction of the diagonal length of the image.
 For example, in BSDS500, where images have a resolution of 321$\times$481 pixels, setting $\textit{maxDist} = 0.0075$ results in an error tolerance of approximately 4.3 pixels, computed as $\sqrt{481^2+321^2} \times 0.0075$.
 Notably, the choice of \textit{maxDist} is often inconsistent across datasets.
 For instance, in BSDS500\cite{MF2001A}, \textit{maxDist} is set to 0.0075 (about 4.3 pixels), whereas in BIPED\cite{SS2023Dense}, the same value translates to 11.1 pixels due to higher image resolution.
 In MDBD\cite{MK2016A}, \textit{maxDist} is often increased to 0.011, allowing a tolerance of approximately 16.3 pixels.
-A stricter evaluation standard would involve reducing the error tolerance distance, though such adjustments require additional discussions.
+While a stricter standard (i.e., reducing \textit{maxDist}) would more accurately reflect a model's true localization precision, the necessity of such strict evaluation has not yet been systematically discussed.